-Intermediate Revenues - Revenue from intermediate sources is the amount of money from funds collected by an intermediate administrative unit, or a political subdivision between the District and the state, and distributed to districts in amounts that differ in proportion to those which are collected within such systems.
+Intermediate Revenues - Revenue from intermediate sources is from funds collected by an intermediate administrative unit or political subdivision between the District and the state, and distributed to districts in amounts that differ in proportion to those which are collected within such systems.

-State Revenues - Revenues from state sources for current operations are primarily governed by the State Aid Formula under the provisions of Article XVIII, Title 70, Oklahoma Statutes.
+State Revenues - Revenue from state sources for current operations are primarily governed by the State Aid Formula under the provisions of Article XVIII, Title 70, Oklahoma Statutes.
 The State Board of Education administers the allocation of State Aid funds to school districts based on information accumulated from the districts.